Co-authors: Christine Thelander and Olivia Fairhurst

 - More control: Since you are accessing your own money, you more are in control of your spending.

-- Good exchange rates: Along with credit cards, debit cards also generally offer better exchange rates than travel money cards (excluding currency conversion fees), according to Canstar’s analysis.
+- Good exchange rates: Along with travel credit cards, debit cards also generally offer better exchange rates than travel money cards (excluding currency conversion fees), according to Canstar’s analysis.

 Disadvantages of debit cards: